p0ndja/p0ndja/README.md

 ## Hello World!
 My name is **Palapon Soontornpas**, but I'm going by the alias **PondJaᵀᴴ**.
 Since I'm from Thailand, my primary language will be Thai, but I'll make my programming more foreign. 💻

-I'm a Moderate Programmer who can code in C, C++, Java, Python, and HTML, PHP, CSS, and JavaScript.
+I'm a Moderate Programmer who can code in C, C++, Java, and Python.
 I'm also a Web Developer who can code in HTML, PHP, CSS, and JavaScript. 🖥

 Since2016, I've been studying programming through the [**p0ndja/SMDMain**](https://github.com/p0ndja/SMD_Main) project.
 It's just a simple Java Plugin for Minecraft, a game I've been playing since I was a kid, but it's the start of my computer programming studies.
 This project has been updated since then because it is valuable to me and shows how far I have come. 🎮